-We have audited Legal Assistance of Western New York, Inc.'s (LAWNY) compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of LAWNY's major federal programs for the year ended December 31, 2023.
+We have audited Legal Assistance of Western New York, Inc.'s (LAWNY) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of LAWNY's major federal programs for the year ended December 31, 2024.
 LAWNY's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, LAWNY complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2023.
+In our opinion, LAWNY complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2024.